victor-antoniassi/postgres-to-databricks-cdc/README.md

 ## ⚠️ Known Issues (Databricks Free Tier)

 **Serverless Job Execution Failure:**
-When running this pipeline as a Databricks Job on a **Databricks Platform Free Trial** account using Serverless Compute, you may encounter a `Connection refused` error targeting the Unity Catalog Volumes storage endpoint (e.g., `us-east-2.storage.cloud.databricks.com`).
+When running this pipeline as a Databricks Lakeflow Job on a **Databricks Free Edition** account using Serverless Compute, you may encounter a `Connection refused` error targeting the Unity Catalog Volumes storage endpoint (e.g., `us-east-2.storage.cloud.databricks.com`).

 **Hypothesis:**
 This is likely due to strict network egress restrictions on the Free Tier Serverless compute environment, which blocks access to the external storage used by Unity Catalog Volumes.